shatgulogen/SystemsDesignNotes/README.md

 Pronounced "engine X", Nginx is a very popularwebserver that's often used as a **reverse proxy** and **load balancer**.

 **[↑ Back to Top](#table-of-contents)**

+---

+8. ### Load Balancers

+---

+#### **Load Balancer**

+A type of reverse proxy that distributes traffic across servers.
+Load balancers can be found in many parts of the system, from the DNS layer all the way to the database layer.

+#### **Server-Selection Strategy**

+How a load balancer chooses servers when distributing traffic amongst multiple servers.
+Commonly used strategies include round-robin, random selection, performance-based selection(choosing the server with the best performance metrics, like the fastest response time or the least amount of traffic), and IP-based routing.

+#### **Hot Spot**

+When distributing a workload across a set of servers, that workload might be spread unevenly.
+This can happen if your **sharding key** or your **hashing function** are suboptimal, or if your workload is natually skewed: some servers will receive a lot more traffic than others, thus creating a "hot spot".